suanno/stage2/notes/Stability of Implicit and Explicit methods.md

 so the error is 1 order of magnitude smaller.

 Note that it makes sense to use this criteria only if the algorithm is stable (at least for the chosen value of $h$).

+Hey Gianfraco it's Rocco.
+I will miss bothering you everyday in the office, I'm not sure I will find a new victim.
+Do you remember when we met with a clementine?
+I bet you would have never imagined how crazy the following months would have been.